Kermichka/DancingCats/README.md

 ## **Gameplay & Rules**

-By looking at the right arrows you see your opponent's pattern and dancing.
-Use your keyboard's arrow keys to follow the left pattern. *Be careful some lefts arrows are not the same as the left ones!*
+By looking at the left arrows you see your opponent's pattern and dancing.
+Use your keyboard's arrow keys to follow the right pattern. *Be careful some left arrows are not the same as the right ones!*

-- Level 1 & 2: follow the left pattern
+- Level 1 & 2: follow the right pattern
-- Level 3: spam your keyboard's arrow keys, but be careful enough to not repeat the last one you pressed!
+- Level 3: spam your keyboard's arrow keys, but be careful enough to not repeat the last key you pressed!

 ## **Who's the creator?**